-The refinery industry faced another challenging year in 2024, with crack spreads plummeting due to weak demand for petroleum products and rising global refining capacity.
+The refining industry faced another challenging year in 2024, with crack spreads plummeting due to weak demand for petroleum products and rising global refining capacity.
 As we look ahead to 2025, refiners will likely encounter another difficult year with sluggish demand, tight margins, and potential supply disruptions amid ongoing geopolitical tensions.
 Key trends to watch in 2025 include:

 - Global crude oil demand will grow at a slower pace of ~1% in 2025, increasing from 103.6 to 104.4 mb/d, due to modest economic growth especially in Asia along with rising electric vehicle sales and adoption of LNG as an alternative fuel for heavy vehicles.
 Oil demand growth will be driven by increased global jet fuel demand and petrochemical feedstock consumption, primarily in China.